-Despite continued financial uncertainty and turbulence in government funding and projected in-year deficits from 2018/19 onwards, the Trustees are content that the Academy Trust is in a strong financial position due to a culture and history of prudent financial management and governance.
+Despite continued financial uncertainty and turbulence in government funding, years of real terms cuts to school funding and a funding formula that disadvantages schools with a similar profile to The King's, the Trustees are content that the Academy Trust is in a strong financial position due to a culture and history of prudent financial management and governance.
 The Trustees remain committed to ensuring that any funds expended, will impact positively on the teaching and learning of our students.